hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdMustache/Template Inheritance.md

 #  Template Inheritance

 Template inheritance is not part of the Mustache spec yet but it is a commonly implemented feature.

+## Overview

+Template inheritance is not part of the Mustache spec yet but it is a commonly implemented feature.
 Template inheritance allows you to override elements of an included partial.
 It allows you to create a base page template and override elements of it with your page content.
 A partial that includes overriding elements is indicated with a `{{<partial}}`.
 Note this is different from the normal partial reference which uses `>`.
 This is a section tag so needs a ending tag as well.
 Inside the section the tagged sections to override are added using the syntax `{{$tag}}contents{{/tag}}`.
 If your template and partial were as follows
 ```
 {{! mypage.mustache }}